lalitg/review/ReadMe.txt

 assumption:
 1) comments are simple strings i.e. 'A', 'B'
-2) calculating the frequency of eac  comments per month for a particular year
+2) calculating the frequency of each comments per month for a particular year
 3) data set is low and can adjust in the avilable memory

 data structure: